Edmund Rice Homestead at East Sudbury

 This project is open to anyone whose umbilical (female-line) ancestors lived before 1700 in the town of Sudbury, Massachusetts, or in the neighboring towns of Concord, Framingham, Marlborough, Natick, Stow, or Watertown, including the parts that subsequently became Acton, Bedford, Carlisle, Hudson, Lincoln, Maynard, Northborough, Southborough, Waltham, Wayland, Westborough, and Weston.
 If you believe your ancestry meets this criterion, please get in touch.

-For more information write to our project administrator/coordinator: Bob Rice.
+For more information write to our project administrator/coordinator: email us.

 Back to table of contents